NavneetPrakashSingh/Location-Based-To-do/README.md

 - Database restructuring

 The database was normalized till NF form.
 We had kept separate tables to store the individual tasks and the reminder details.
 The location-based reminder functionality, which runs as a background service, compares the user’s location with the location details stored in the database.
 This required a constant join operation which was inefficient and unreasonable.
 Hence, database restructuring was done.

+- Reducing memory footprint:

+The location-based reminder functionality runs as a background service, constantly polling for the user’s GPS coordinates and comparing it with the destination location stored in the database.
+During the analysis phase, we realized that such a service can increase the memory footprint.

 ## Feature Section

-User can create, update and remove task from the to-do list.
-A view group, name, ListView will be used to achieve this.
-The user will have the ability to sort task according to date and priority.
-The priority will have three levels that indicate their level of importance and moreover, are easily understandable by their term: High, Medium, and Low.
-Support form, that will connect the user to the customer assistance

-The user will have an alert in the notification panel related to the pending task which will help the user to keep the track of their remaining goals.
-For this we will be using _NotificationCompat APIs_ of Android support library.
-Using Google API and location services, we will achieve to location-based adding of a to-do list, where a user can tag a location to their task and can get notified upon being near to that location.
-We will be using _android.location_ package to provide our application access to location services.
-For map, we will be using MapView class of Google Maps Android API to display it.

-Visualization for task’s progress i.e. showing how many pending to-do list items are left in the form of a progress bar.
-Providing images support to the app, where a user will be using camera feature, to add to do list.
-For this, we will be using _android.hardware.camera2 API_ that is supported by Android Framework.

-List all the main features of your application with a brief description of each feature.
+- Add new task:

+The application allows users to add a new task such as “Grocery”.
+This task can have multiple sub-tasks such as “Milk, bread, cheese” added under Grocery.
+The task title and its sub-task elements are stored in the database.

+- View tasks on home screen:

+Every task created will be displayed on the home screen of the application.
+The order of display is as per the creation time.
+Instead of displaying all the subtasks at home screen, only the task title is displayed.
+This removes clutter on the home screen.

+- Checking / unchecking task:

+The application allows the user to check off the task is complete.
+Once the task is complete, a user may want to either check or uncheck the task.
+This gives the user an idea of how many tasks are completed.
+It helps the user to focus on other pending activities.

+- Update existing task:

+The application allows the user to update an existing task.
+As user freedom and control is of high importance, users can update an already created task.
+The app allows editing the task title, location, reminder date and the subtasks listed.
+This helps users in updating and changing as per their needs.

+- Delete task:

+The application allows the user to delete an existing task.
+Once the task is selected, an option to delete is available on the menu bar and user can delete the task.
+There are times when the task is of no value, too old to maintain, or an incorrect task detail.
+This feature allows users to delete unwanted tasks.

+- Camera feature:

+The application allows a user to upload To Do list as an image.
+It provides two options to get an image.
+First, a user can use his camera to click a picture of a list and the application will upload that in the database.
+Second, a user can upload an existing picture from gallery.

+- Location tagging:

+Location can be tagged against a task.
+User searches for the address or location and a list appear which is taken from Google API.
+Once the user selects the task, details are stored and reflected against the task that location.

+- Location-based reminder:

+The application gives a provision to the user to set a location for every task.
+In the future, if the user happens to be around that location, a reminder will be sent to the user in the form of a notification.

+- Support & Feedback:

+A simple feedback form will be displayed for the user to send their concerns and queries regarding the application.
+This feature will be accessible from the drawable menu.
+By providing support regarding the app, it helps not only them with their concerns, but also us as to how effectively the application was developed.

 ## Project Status
 We have completed around 30% of the project.
 We have implemented the backend functionalities and some of the UI implementation as well.
 Status of the functionalities are listed below.